Hong Kong Central Harbourfront Circuit

 The Hong Kong Central Harbourfront Circuit is a street circuit on the Central Harbourfront on Hong Kong Island, Hong Kong, facing the Victoria Harbour.
 A 1.860 km layout was used between 2016 and 2019 for the Hong Kong ePrix of the single-seater, electrically powered Formula E championship.
-Its first use was on 9 October 2016, as the opening ePrix of the 2016–17 Formula E season and its last use being in 10 March 2019.
+Its first use was on 9 October 2016, as the opening ePrix of the 2016–17 Formula E season and its last use being on 10 March 2019.
 A 0.802 km rallycross circuit on the Harbourfront was separately designed for the FIA World Rallycross Championship in the season finale of its 2023 season.